Glossary of Industry Terms

 Cellulose: A polysaccharide and the primary structural component of plant cell walls; it serves as an important source of biofuel when converted into glucose and subsequently fermented.

-Greenhouse Gases (GHGs): Gases, such as carbon dioxide (CO2) and methane (CH4), that trap heat in the atmosphere and contribute to global warming.
+Gases, such as carbon dioxide (CO2) and methane (CH4), that trap heat in the atmosphere and contribute to global warming.

-Hemicellulose: A group of polysaccharides found in plant cell walls, working alongside cellulose and lignin; it can be hydrolyzed into fermentable sugars for biofuel production.
+A group of polysaccharides found in plant cell walls, working alongside cellulose and lignin; it can be hydrolyzed into fermentable sugars for biofuel production.

 Lifecycle Assessment (LCA): A systematic approach to evaluating the environmental impacts of a product throughout its life, from raw material extraction to disposal.

-Lignin: A complex organic polymer found in the cell walls of plants that provides structural support; it can be used as a biofuel or chemical feedstock.
+complex organic polymer found in the cell walls of plants that provides structural support; it can be used as a biofuel or chemical feedstock.

 Net Zero: Achieving a balance between the amount of greenhouse gases emitted and the amount removed from the atmosphere, often a goal for mitigating climate change.